VedranaGATech/Project-4-Team-3---Machine-Learning-/README.md

 ## Step 4 - Visualization via Tableau

 ![Alt text](/Images/l2.png)

+This visualization shows the minimum, average, and maximum wins for each team throughout history.
+You can scroll through any year if you wish to see what their wins were.
+You can also filter so that you can see teams that had wins over or under .500 to get a better idea to what teams did throughout any given range of years of existence.

 ![Alt text](/Images/leon.png)

+This visualization shows the average number of wins and losses for any team in any given year.
+Just like the visualization above, you can filter through teams that had wins over or under .500.

 <img src = "Images/Win Chance Maps.png" width = "700">